mapclient-plugins/mapclientplugins.retrieveportaldatastep/mapclientplugins/docs/index.rst

 This step is used for downloading files from the SPARC portal and providing them as a list of filenames.

 The *Output Directory* input is used to specify the directory where the downloaded files will be stored.
-You can either use the default path directly or use the browse button (...) to navigate to your desired directory.
+You can choose to use the local default or global default path directly or use the browse button (...) to navigate to a directory of your own choosing.

 .. _fig-mcp-retrieve-portal-data-configure-dialog: